 - The baby does not seem to get enough breast milk per feed.

-- Chronic colic due to no discernible reason, unseen in the baby before.
+- Chronic colic due to no discernible reason.

 - Constant irritability and lack of interest in playing, and other activities.

 If you notice any of these problems, then stop NyQuil usage and consult the physician.
 There are some situations in which you must avoid the drug entirely.

 - Your baby has a history of allergic reactions to acetaminophen and antihistamines or tends to exhibit a reaction to any medicine consumed by the mother.